cduggn/ctrackr/README.md

 # cTracker

 A `Go` library which supports fetching transaction history from the [Coinbase API](https://developers.coinbase.com/).
-The application supports the [API key Authentication method](https://developers.coinbase.com/docs/wallet/api-key-authentication).
+The application supports the [API key Authentication method](https://developers.coinbase.com/docs/wallet/api-key-authentication). * Experimental use only.

 ## Prerequisites